Search

 RESULTS FROM HUMAN HISTOLOGY

-More bone than xenograft and allograft without uncomfortable considerations about cadaver or animal tissues.
+More bone than xenograft and allograft, without negative considerations associated with cadaver or animal tissues.

 SOCKETS – PERI-IMPLANT DEFECTS – DELAYED GBR – SINUS LIFT